 Here you will learn the tasks of a Responsible Person.
 In this way, you’ll see how this aspect is crucial for your product’s success on the market.

-Who is a Responsible Person: Importance of a Responsible Person Cosmetic Products
+Importance of a Responsible Person For Cosmetic Products

 A Responsible Person is a natural or legal person, who has to be established within the EU.

 Being a Responsible Person is a demanding task, which needs expertise in various areas.
 Thus, a Professional Cosmetics Responsible Person must be an expert in cosmetics regulation.

 Note that each cosmetic product must be connected to a responsible person established within the Community.

 In other words, there has to be only one Responsible Person designated per cosmetic product in the whole EU.

 A designated person or company can serve as the Responsible person.
 However, that person or company must accept the role in writing.